-A fungal infection around the mucous membranes of the mouth, most commonly caused by Candida Albicans.
+A fungal infection around the mucous membranes of the mouth, most commonly caused by Candida albicans infection.
 It is an opportunistic infection, therefore usually seen in those that are immunocompromised.
+Patients with respiratory disease who use steroid inhalers must ensure that they wash their mouth after use, otherwise, this could lead to local immunosuppression and candidiasis .

-Greet, introduce yourself, confirm the patient’s name and date of birth.
-Obtain consent and wash hands.
+Introduce yourself with your name and role, and confirm the patient’s name and date of birth.
+Obtain consent and wash your hands.

 Establish the patient’s understanding of their condition and why they need to use a peak flow meter.
 Then proceed to fill any gaps in their knowledge.
 This should be summarised using only a few sentences.

 There are various ways to approach this part.
 The ‘tell, show, do’ approach works well.
-This involves talking to the patient through the steps (listed below), moving to you demonstrating the correct technique to the patient and then finally asking the patient to perform the correct inhaler technique.
+This involves talking to the patient through the steps (listed below), moving to you demonstrating the correct technique to the patient (by using a dummy inhaler) and then finally asking the patient to perform the correct inhaler technique.

 The correct technique will now be described below.